abiwot/abiwot-kubeadm/NOTES.md

 - etcd quorum
   - If you split odd number of control-plane nodes across even number of AZ/FD; then you create a HA imbalance.
-    - zone1: has 1 node zone2: has 2 nodes
+    - zone1: 1 node
+    - zone2: 2 nodes
-    - When zone1 fails = quorum exists and etcd is operational
+    - when zone1 fails = quorum exists and etcd is operational
     - when zone2 fails != quorum fails and etcd is read-only

 ##### Control-plane I/O (throughput performance)

-The control-plane I/O (throughput performance = how many requests/actions per second) is another consideration, especially for med-large size clusters.
+The control-plane I/O (throughput performance = how many requests/actions per second) is another consideration, especially for medium to large size clusters.
 A big concern for medium - large size clusters is the amount of requests being pushed to the API and etcd pods.
 If these pods start to suffer from resource starvation, then the performance will be felt in many actions across the entire cluster.
-This is also important when running in a degraded control-plane state (nodes are down for maintenance or outage).
+This is important when running in a degraded control-plane state (nodes are down for maintenance or outage).
 With less nodes to process the I/O demand, you can overwhelm the management side.

 #### Storage Node Availability